formal-land/rocq-of-noir/README.md

 ## License

 `coq-of-noir` is free and open source.
 It is distributed under a dual license.
-(MIT/APACHE) The translation phase is based on the code of the Noir compiler, to maximize code reuse.
+(MIT/APACHE) The translation phase is based on the code of the Noir compiler to maximize code reuse.